hacks-guide/Guide_Wii/docs/key-information.md

 ## Storage Compatibility

 For SD cards, you will want a minimum of 128MB to run an exploit.
 On average, however, you will want a card that is sized 2GB or more.
 The Wii can read SD cards of any capacity (even those larger than 32GB), but the card must be [formatted to FAT32/MS-DOS](https://wiki.hacks.guide/wiki/Formatting_an_SD_card) (**not** exFAT or NTFS).
-For instructions on properly formatting your SD card, [see here](https://wiki.hacks.guide/wiki/Formatting_an_SD_card).

 For USB devices, you will want to use a USB hard drive or solid state drive [formatted to FAT32/MS-DOS](https://wiki.hacks.guide/wiki/Formatting_an_SD_card).
 We do not recommend using flash drives as they are prone to failure or not working as intended with a Wii.